Effect of streaks on hypersonic boundary layer instability: Building streaky baseflows

-Associated with these baseflow profiles, the streak-amplitude evolution is shown in Fig. \ref{fig:streaks_x} along with the final streak shape at $x=350$.
-For each case, the amplitude growth in Fig. \ref{fig:streaks_asu} is monotonic and reaches a maximum close to the end of the domain as expected from the optimal disturbance computation.
-The associated non-linear responses from the linear optimal disturbance are shown in Fig. \ref{fig:streaks_shape} with contours of $\pmb{u}'_{x,S}$.
+Associated with these baseflow profiles, the streak-amplitude evolution is shown in Fig.~\ref{fig:streaks_x} along with the final streak shape at $x=350$.
+For each case, the amplitude growth in Fig.~\ref{fig:streaks_asu} is monotonic and reaches a maximum close to the end of the domain as expected from the optimal disturbance computation.
+The associated non-linear responses from the linear optimal disturbance are shown in Fig.~\ref{fig:streaks_shape} with contours of $\pmb{u}'_{x,S}$.
 The observed streak shapes reveal a progressive distortion of the high and low-speed disturbances as the forcing amplitude increases.
 This distortion is associated with increased non-linear effects and saturation of the initial linear streak.
-The saturation excites additional spanwise harmonics through non-linear interactions.
-This energy redistribution among harmonics of $\beta_{opt}$ results in a shape change.
-The saturation effect is illustrated in Fig. \ref{fig:stk_bf_fft} with a spanwise Fourier transform of the velocity disturbances.
+The increased number of energetic spanwise harmonics indicates that saturation excites these additional spanwise harmonics through non-linearity.
+This energy redistribution among harmonics of $\beta_{opt}$ results in a shape change \citep{ranModelingModeInteractions2019}.
+The saturation effect is illustrated in Fig.~\ref{fig:stk_bf_fft} with a spanwise Fourier transform of the velocity disturbances.
 In this figure, the increased number of $\beta_{opt}$ harmonics between A1 and A3 can be noticed.
 Additionally, the streak amplitude saturation is also observable with the respective amplitudes differences between A1, A2 \& A3.

-Having obtained these three baseflows, the effects of the streak distortion and their growth is investigated in the next section.
-We first explore the 2D-local stability of the streaky baseflows before investigating the linear response to a white noise forcing.
+Having obtained these baseflows, the effects of streak distortion and their growth is investigated in the next section.
+We first explore the 2D-local stability characteristics of the streaky baseflows before investigating the linear response to white-noise forcing.